The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 \section{SABR model and analytic approximations}

 In this section, we introduce the SABR model and review various analytic approximation methods for the equivalent BS volatility in the order of increasing accuracy.
-Rather than simply repeating existing results, we reorganize the formulas in an insightful way, which leads to our new approach in Section~\ref{sec:cev}.
+Rather than simply repeating existing results, we reorganize the formulas in an insightful way, which should lead to our new approach in Section~\ref{sec:cev}.